Julien Paluku Kahongya: National Deputy

 On 28 November 2011, he was elected member of the National Assembly for the territory of Lubero.

 BUREC

 In 2012, just after the legislative and presidential elections, Lahongya created the political party called BUREC (United Block for the Renaissance and Emergence of Congo).

-In 2014 the province of North Kivu for the first time produced an equivalent of one million American dollars against a monthly average of 200 to 400 thousand dollars from 2009-2013.
+In 2014 the province of North Kivu for the first time produced an equivalent of one million American dollars against a monthly average of 200 to 400 thousand dollars from 2009 to 2013.

 Butembo RTVH

 He is the founder of the local media operation of Butembo RTVH, a big media house in the region.

 Criticism

 In 2007, his election as the first Governor provoked criticism.
 He took part in radio debates, notably on Okapi Radio, the UN radio that is broadcast country-wide.
 In 2006, he was appointed spokesman of provincial governors.